RTCovid/business-impact/README.md

 Today, we have an anecdotal sense of which communities are hardest hit, but we want to find evidence to support or refute our hypotheses.
 We have access to economic data at a county level, but we want to develop more granular insights finding or deriving data for the zip code, or census tract, level to help measure the local economic impact of COVID-19.

-## Hypothesis and approach
+## Hypothesis
 Our hypothesis is that we can aggregate current data and, if needed, collect new data in order to develop a better understanding of the local economic impact.
-Whenever possible, we will share out our work so other communities can potentially leverage it for their own use.

-### Data categories (subject to change)
+### Data categories
 Business formation, business open/closed status, payments processing, foreclosures, bankruptcy, employment/unemployment

 ### Scaling